Home DestinationsGermany 4 Days in Berlin Trip Report

 15419_10151143744367003_988420106_n

-We booked our slot for the Reichstag about a month or so in advance online.
-It’s free to go up in the glass dome and we received confirmation of our slot after about 2 days – quick and very efficient.
-We had to take our passports to get in and then go through a security check, which lasted all of 30 seconds.
+We booked our slot for the Reichstag in advance online.
+It’s free to go up in the glass dome and we received confirmation of our slot after about 2 days.
+We had to take our passports to get in and then go through a security check.
 It took longer to take all our coats and gloves off than it did to go through security.
 Really quick, so very pleased on that front.

 The dome itself is very cool though.
 There is a curved walk way that follows the dome sides all the way up to the top, so you get to experience clear 360 degree views over the city.
 It was overcast and a little rainy unfortunately when we went, but we could still see quite clearly.
 The views cover Tiergarten, over look Brandenburg Gate and then back over to the TV Tower and Berliner Dom.
 There’s no time limit in the dome either, so you can spend as long, or as little time as you’d like up there.
 The top of the dome is completely open, so it was quite cold inside, we didn’t stay for too long, but it was long enough to take advantage of the views.